 But this nonsense is easily debunked by clicking on the refresh button (lol).

+Another thing I noticed is that the site is very similar to the programs I mentioned earlier.
 And it’s virtually identical to a program I reviewed called Your New At Home Career.
 Exact same video, same site and testimonials (which aren’t even real).

 For example these people claim to be making $10,000’s with the system: